 Using collage, storytelling, and performance, Meredith explores the process and pedagogy of mind-body practices and ways they allow us to connect to our experience and frame it.

-Currently, Meredith explores similar themes through picture books manuscripts and collages, which are rooted in Buddhist teachings, the fabulist tradition and somatic experience.
-Whenever possible, she participates in collaborative art making including site-specific performance and is developing a collage based social-practice series called The Collage Stop.
-She lives with her husband and daughter in Chapel Hill, North Carolina, where she attends and offers studio classes and works on writing and collage daily.
+Currently, Meredith explores similar themes through solo and participatory collage that is rooted in Buddhist teachings, fabulist tradition and felt somatic experience.
+Whenever possible, she participates in collaborative art making including site-specific performance and, along with Erin McCluskey Wheeler, has developed a collage based social-practice series called The Collage Stop

 Meredith is the recipient of several grants from the Orange County Arts Commission and regularly exhibits her solo and participatory work in the Raleigh-Durham area.
 She has been in group exhibitions at Peel, Lump and Eno Arts Mill and has a solo exhibition at Shelf Space Gallery which was located in a convenience store in Carrboro, NC.
 She is grateful to have been part of Rebuilding the Present at Weinberg Newton Gallery, Pathogeographies (or, Other People's Baggage), Our Literal Speed, and The Pedagogical Factory.
 She has led meditations with performative elements in retreat centers, theaters and galleries.

 Meredith lives with her daughter and husband in Hillsborough, North Carolina where she can often be found assisting art classes at Eno Arts Mill.